James Josiah

 Thomas Johnson

-John Lundevig and Ingeborg Nielsdir were married in Mandal, Vest-Agder, Norway and had a son, Oley, who changed his name to Thomas Johnson when he came to America in 1774.…
+John Lundevig and Ingeborg Nielsdir were married in Mandal, Vest-Agder, Norway and had a son named Oley.
+He changed his name to Thomas Johnson when he came to America in…

 Read More